geoffgroce/DifferenceObjectsClasses/README.md

 Difference-Objects-Classes

 **Objects and Classes:**
-While objects and classes may have some relation in Java, they have many important differences between them.
+<br>While objects and classes may have some relation in Java, they have many important differences between them.
 Below I will define what Java objects and Java classes are, as well as their characteristics.
-This will help to show their different conceptual roles.
+This will help to show their different conceptual roles.<br />

 ---